 About 16 million people in the United States experience chronic obstructive pulmonary disease (COPD), which makes breathing difficult.
-At Synaptrx Sleep in Phalen and St. Paul, Minnesota, Jagdeep Bijwadia, MD, and the team use state-of-the-art diagnostics and treatments to help people with COPD breathe easier.
+At Synaptrx Sleep in St. Paul, Minnesota, Jagdeep Bijwadia, MD, and the team use state-of-the-art diagnostics and treatments to help people with COPD breathe easier.
 To schedule an appointment, call the office and speak with a friendly staff member or book online today.
 Virtual consultations are available.

 COPD, or chronic obstructive pulmonary disease, is a progressive lung condition that makes breathing more difficult.

 Cigarette smoking is the leading cause of COPD.
 Long-term exposure to other lung irritants, such as chemicals or air pollution, may also lead to COPD.

 When you breathe in, the air travels to the bronchial tubes (airway passage) in your lungs.
 Your bronchial tubes branch out into smaller tubes called bronchioles.
 At the end of each bronchiole is an alveolar sac (air sac).
 These sacs transfer oxygen to your blood and remove carbon dioxide.

 The airways in your lungs are stretchy and inflate and deflate when you breathe.
 With COPD, your lungs lose their elasticity, trapping the air.

 Most people develop COPD due to two conditions.

 Emphysema means you have damage to the walls of your air sacs.
 This affects their shape and function and reduces your lung’s ability to exhale carbon dioxide and supply oxygen to your body.